-American Airlines, American Express, Apple, Atlantic Monthly, Bank of America, Barneys New York, Baylor University Magazine, Bostonia Magazine, Candlewick Press, Coca-Cola, Columbia Pictures, Consumer Reports, Diadora, Discovery Channel, DreamWorks, Dutton Children's Books, Fila, Foreign Policy Magazine, Edward Jones, ESPN, The Gap, Grammy Awards, Honda Motorcycles, House of Blues, Island Records, Jazz at Lincoln Center, Joffrey Ballet, JVC Jazz Festival, Landor, Major League Baseball, Macy’s, McDonald’s, Microsoft, National Geographic, NHL, NBA, New York Times, NFL, Nickelodeon, Nike, Nintendo, Nokia, Penguin Putnam, Pepsi, PGA, Rosingnol Skis, Scholastic, Simon & Schuster, Sony Entertainment, Smithsonian, Sports Illustrated, Stanford University, St. Martin’s Press, Texaco, Time/Warner, United States, Olympic Committee, United States Postal Service, USA Today, Utne Magazine, Warner Brothers, and The Village Voice.
+American Airlines, American Express, Apple, Atlantic Monthly, Barneys New York, Boom!
+Studios, Boston University, Candlewick Press, Coca-Cola, Consumer Reports, Christianity Today, Columbia Pictures, Discovery Channel, DreamWorks, Dutton Children's Books, ESPN, Fila, Foreign Policy Magazine, The Gap, Gatorade, Grammy Awards, Hardy's Winery (Australia), Hershey's, Holland America Cruise Lines, Honda Motorcycles, House of Blues, Island Records, Jazz at Lincoln Center, Joffrey Ballet, John Deere, JVC Jazz Festival, Kate Spade New York, Lucas Films, Major League Baseball, Macy’s, McDonald’s, Microsoft, Multnomah Publishers, Nagano Winter Olympics, National Geographic, NBA, New York Times, NFL, NHL, Nickelodeon, Nike, Nintendo, Nokia, Oracle, Penguin Putnam, Pepsi, Rossignol, Salt Lake City Winter Olympics, Scholastic, Simon & Schuster, Smithsonian, Sony Entertainment, Sports Illustrated, Stanford University, St. Martin’s Press, Time/Warner, United States Olympic Committee, United States Postal Service, USA Today, Utne Magazine, Warner Brothers, Wizards of the Coast, and The Village Voice.